sagefy/sagefy/docs/pages/survey_of_learning_research.md

         - Cites Uribe, Klein, & Sullivan (2003)
     - Incentives
         - Cites Mayer (2007); Slavin, Hurley, & Chamberlain (2003)
-- SE 303: There is still a huge need for research in online group learning.
-    - Cites 2005 Jonassen, Lee, Yang, and Laffey
-- SH 250: Discussion ground rules > Read Brookfield & Preskill (2005)
 - SH 131: Teachers who regularly adjust the challenge level at the group level improve learning outcomes.
     - Cites Clarke, Ayres, and Sweller 2005

+**Question**: _How do you ensure all members of a group participate?_

+- SE 298-300: Online discussion are more effective with student moderates rather than instructor moderators.
+    - Cites De Wever, Van Winckel, and Valcke (2006)
+- SE 300: Online group learning needs structure.
+One such structure is structured controversy; where a pro team and con team are formed, and then a synthesis happens at the end.
+    - Cites Johnson and Johnson (1992)
+- SH 250: Discussion ground rules > Read Brookfield & Preskill (2005)

 ### Application: Process